≡ Menu

 As always, MitchCraft Tiny Homes delivers a gorgeous custom tiny home!
-This 28’x10′ THOW was built for Meredith, and it features a light and bright interior with beautiful blue accents.
+This 28’x10′ tiny house was built for Meredith and features a light, bright interior with beautiful blue accents.

 The kitchen is tucked underneath the primary loft bedroom, while the bathroom and mudroom sit under the kids’ loft.
-The middle of the home is dedicated to a long entertainment/storage center, and there’s a breakfast nook for four.
+The middle of the home is dedicated to a long entertainment/storage center, and there’s a four-person breakfast nook.
 Enjoy the photo tour below!

 Don’t miss other awesome tiny homes like this, join our Free Tiny House Newsletter for more!